akoidan/pychat/README.md

 #TODO
 * change anonymous message color
-* Use `localStorage` to store messages and don't load it twice and check if there are new messages after connection lost also check id when appedning message to top to prevent double fire issue
+* Use `localStorage` to store messages and don't load it twice and check if there are new messages after connection lost also check id when appedning message to top to prevent double fire issue, append message to bottom if user went offline
 * select user in userlist by changing its color to yellow - itself, anonymous ...
 * USE init or on_open
 * show system messages on navbar